Customize Scenes Using Simulink and Unreal Editor

 For example, this sample path specifies the

-project that comes installed with the Vehicle Dynamics Blockset Interface for Unreal Engine 4 Projects support package.This sample path specifies a custom project.
+AutoVrtlEnvproject that comes installed with the Vehicle Dynamics Blockset Interface for Unreal Engine 4 Projects support package.This sample path specifies a custom project.

 Click Open Unreal Editor.
 The Unreal Editor opens and loads a scene from your project.